leonblumenthal/tum_library_checker/README.md

 Sample data from *2021-12-11* to *2022-01-08* can be found [here](./sample_data).
 The data is very diverse due to the Christmas break.

+A quick visualization can be found in [this notebook](./analysis.ipynb).

 ## How to run